openhivescale/SinglePaged/_posts/2000-01-04-mechanical-en.md

 Because load cell are not supposed to be under continuous load
   * Typical use case implies a tare between each measurement, not possible in hive monitoring scenario
-  * A creep phenomen make measurement unstable after some time, this is well documented, that we check on our first prototype
+  * A creep phenomena make measurement unstable after some time, this is well documented, that we check on our first prototype
-  * Mechanical scale is not subject to this phenomen.
+  * Mechanical scale is not subject to this phenomena.
 Even if structure creeps, measurement wouldn't change.

 [https://dipot.ulb.ac.be/dspace/bitstream/2013/146415/1/RAM_HBM.pdf](https://dipot.ulb.ac.be/dspace/bitstream/2013/146415/1/RAM_HBM.pdf)